© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Martello tower at Shingle Street is a scheduled monument protected by Historic England under reference 1006034.
 View the official record →

-Martello tower at Shingle Street is a circular defensive tower built during the Napoleonic Wars, dating to the early nineteenth century.
+Martello tower at Shingle Street is a circular defensive fortification constructed during the Napoleonic Wars, likely built between 1808 and 1812 as part of the extensive coastal defence system established against the threat of French invasion.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006034.

 Martello tower at Shingle Street is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006034.